Low-Dose Radiation Treatment for Non-Cancerous Conditions

 Once it has been determined that the patient has not responded to medical management, a radiation therapy consultation may be appropriate.

-Whether it’s treatment for feline cystitis or osteoarthritis, our treatment process for chronic non-cancerous conditions is similar.
+Whether it’s treatment for feline cystitis, osteoarthritis, rhinitis, or stomatitis, our treatment process for chronic benign conditions is similar.
 Our treatment process begins with the patient undergoing anesthesia, followed by a single, safe dose of radiation at 6 gray (far below that which is used to treat cancer).
-With such a small dose of radiation, negative side effects are not expected and results typically last around one year.
+With such a small dose of radiation, negative side effects are not anticipated and results typically last around one year.
 If symptoms do reoccur, the low-dose radiation can be safely repeated.